Jingxuan-Wang/DS_genome_api/README.md

 1. Add proxies(optional) for api request

 ## 1.0.4
-1. fix the issue that filter doesn't allow multiple layers of logical operations
+1. Fix the issue that filter doesn't allow multiple layers of logical operations

 ## 1.0.3
-1. change response error from RequestException to ResponseException in order to show more detailed error return from API
+1. Change response error from RequestException to ResponseException in order to show more detailed error return from API
 2. Add RequestException message when api return is empty